2000 London mayoral election

 The 2000 London mayoral election was held on 4 May 2000 to elect the Mayor of London.
-It was the first election to the office established that year; the idea of a London mayor of a Greater London Authority (GLA) had been included in Labour's 1997 election manifesto, and after their election a referendum in London was scheduled for May 1998, in which there was a 72% yes vote with a 34% turnout.
+It was the first election to the office established that year; the idea of a mayor of a Greater London Authority (GLA) had been included in Labour's 1997 election manifesto, and after their election a referendum in London was scheduled for May 1998, in which there was a 72% yes vote with a 34% turnout.

 Electoral system

 The election used a supplementary vote system, in which voters express a first and a second preference for candidates.